-Shaun Golden of Golden Wealth Management in Riverhead, N.Y., concurs about living benefit riders, which can be found in today's variable annuity contracts, offering a "lifetime of guaranteed income regardless of financial market conditions."
+Shaun Golden of Golden Wealth Management in Riverhead, New York, recommends living benefit riders, which can be found in variable annuity contracts.
+He says they offer a "lifetime of guaranteed income regardless of financial market conditions."
 Golden, who has positioned a portion of his clients' assets into these types of annuities, says he's getting expressions of appreciation for protecting "the income which we count on each month."

-For those concerned about fees, Laurence Greenberg, president and CEO of Jefferson National Life Insurance Co., suggests a low-cost, no-load variable annuity, such as the one his firm offers.
-It charges a flat-insurance fee of $20 per month.
+For those concerned about fees, Laurence Greenberg, president of Jefferson National Life Insurance Co., suggests a low-cost, no-load variable annuity.

 - Lifetime income annuity

 1. Immediate (or income) annuity.
 Available as fixed, variable or a combination of both, the immediate annuity is designed to produce a stream of income soon after its purchase.
 This option would generally appeal to someone age 60 or older.
 Warschauer believes fixed immediate annuities are what near-retirees and retirees should consider first.

 2. Deferred annuity.
 You give the company a large sum upfront or make monthly payments until you reach retirement age.
 The money grows tax-free until you retire.
 This works best for someone who has a big chunk of change to put down and at least 20 years for the money to grow tax-free before setting up a schedule of lifetime payments that would start after retirement.